-Data for Retirement Insurance Applications filed via the Internet
+Retirement Insurance Applications

 Download this dataset

-The Social Security Administration (SSA) is part of the retirement plan of almost every American worker.
-More than 36 million retired workers receive Social Security Retirement Insurance benefits and the number of retirement applications is projected to increase dramatically over the next 20 years.
+The SSA is part of the retirement plan of almost every American worker.
+More than 41 million retired workers receive Social Security Retirement Insurance (SSRI) benefits and the number of retirement applications is projected to increase dramatically over the next 20 years.

 The Social Security Administration (SSA) administers the Old-Age, Survivors Insurance (OASI) Trust Fund.
 The OASI Trust Fund is a separate account in the United States Treasury.
-A fixed proportion (dependent on the allocation of tax rates by trust fund) of the taxes received under the Federal Insurance Contributions Act and the Self-Employment Contributions Act are deposited in the fund to the extent that such taxes are not needed immediately to pay expenses.
+A fixed proportion (dependent on the allocation of tax rates by trust fund) of the taxes received under the Federal Insurance Contributions Act and the Self-Employment Contributions Act is deposited in the fund to the extent that such taxes are not needed immediately to pay expenses.
 Taxes are deposited in the fund on every business day.

+The trust fund provides automatic spending authority to pay monthly benefits to retired-worker (old-age) beneficiaries and their spouses and children and to survivors of deceased insured workers.
+With such spending authority, the Social Security Administration does not need to periodically request money from the Congress to pay benefits.
+Under OASI, monthly benefits are paid to retired workers and their families, and to survivors of deceased workers.
 The full retirement age (also called "normal retirement age") had been 65 for many years.
 However, the 1983 Social Security Amendments included a provision for raising the full retirement age beginning with people born in 1938 or later.
 The 1983 Amendments phased in a gradual increase in the age for collecting full Social Security retirement benefits.
 The retirement age is increasing from 65 to 67 over a 22-year period, with an 11-year hiatus at which the retirement age will remain at 66.
 The Congress cited improvements in the health of older people and increases in average life expectancy as primary reasons for increasing the normal retirement age.
 Since the program first began paying monthly Social Security benefits in 1940 the average life expectancy for men reaching age 65 has increased nearly 4 years to age 81; for women reaching age 65, their average life expectancy has increased nearly 6 years to age 84.

 When you work and pay Social Security taxes, you earn "credits" toward Social Security benefits.
 The number of credits you need to get retirement benefits depends on when you were born.
 If you were born in 1929 or later, you need 40 credits (10 years of work).
 If you stop working before you have enough credits to qualify for benefits, the credits will remain on your Social Security record.
 If you return to work later on, you can add more credits so that you qualify.
 No retirement benefits can be paid until you have the required number of credits.

 Your benefit payment is based on how much you earned during your working career.
 Higher lifetime earnings result in higher benefits.
 If there were some years when you did not work or had low earnings, your benefit amount may be lower than if you had worked steadily.
-Your benefit payment also is affected by the age at which you decide to retire.
+Your benefit payment is also affected by the age at which you decide to retire.
 If you retire at age 62 (the earliest possible retirement age for Social Security), your benefit will be lower than if you wait until later to retire.

 The "primary insurance amount" (PIA) is payable at the normal retirement age; maximum benefits are payable at age 70.
 The PIA is the benefit (before rounding down to next lower whole dollar) a person would receive if he/she elects to begin receiving retirement benefits at his/her normal retirement age.
 At this age, the benefit is neither reduced for early retirement nor increased for delayed retirement.

-SSA's Online Retirement Benefit Application provides Internet front-end activity counts.
-When a retirement application is filed via the Internet, an indicator is set in the record that indicates the information was received via the Internet.
+SSA's Online Retirement Benefit Application provides Internet front-end activity tallies.
+When a retirement application is filed via the Internet, an indicator is set in the record which indicates the information was received via the Internet.
 An SSA Claims Representative retrieves the online retirement application and enters the information into SSA's Modernized Claims System (MCS).
-When a retirement insurance application filed via telephone, in person through a local SSA field office, or by mail, an SSA Claims Representative enters the information into SSA's MCS.
+When a retirement insurance application is filed via telephone, in person through a local SSA field office, or by mail, an SSA Claims Representative enters the information into SSA's MCS.